 ! for not, as shown in the examples.
 If you want a full range of regular expressions that operate on more than branch names, take a look at the conditionals page.

 Pipeline-level branch filtering

-By default a pipeline will trigger builds for all branches (
+By default, a pipeline triggers builds for all branches (

 * or blank).
-In your pipeline settings you can set specific branch patterns for the entire pipeline.
-If a commit doesn't match the branch pattern, no build will be created.
+In your pipeline settings, you can set specific branch patterns for the entire pipeline.
+If a commit doesn't match the branch pattern, no build is created.

-This filter can be found under 'Build pull requests' if you have chosen the 'Trigger builds after pushing code' option.
+Find this filter under 'Build pull requests' if you have chosen the 'Trigger builds after pushing code' option.

 As with pipeline-level branch filtering, you can set branch patterns on individual steps.
 Steps that have branch filters will only be added to builds on branches matching the pattern.

 For example, this

 pipeline.yml file demonstrates the use of different branch filters on its steps:

 branches attribute cannot be used at the same time as the